XAVIER-A-P/are-you-a-cat/README.md

-## 🐱 Project Summary: "Are You A Cat?"
+##  Are You A Cat ?

+---

-### 🧩 Objective
+###  Objective
 This project explores MLOps and deep learning practices by building an end-to-end image classification pipeline that determines whether an uploaded selfie is of a cat.
 While the premise is playful, the real goal is to experiment with model training, deployment, and pipeline orchestration using modern tools like ZenML, MLflow, and Streamlit.

----

-### 🛠️ Solution Overview
+###  Solution Overview

 - **Frameworks Used**: ZenML, TensorFlow Keras, MLflow, Streamlit, Deepchecks
 - **Core Functionality**: Classify uploaded images as "cat" or "not cat" via a CNN model served through a Streamlit app

----

-### 🔄 Pipeline Architecture
+###  Pipeline Architecture

 #### 1. Training Pipeline
 - **Steps**: Data cleaning → Model training → Evaluation